 We need to get really clear on the scope, to help give the most accurate proposal possible.

-What pages do you want on your website?
+You need to know what pages you want on your website.

 Most websites consist of at least: